Top 10 ugliest living ocean monstrosities

 Imagine walking down a dark ally late at night, and suddenly a mean, ugly mugger walks up to you and demands your wallet or purse (not that you should be walking in a dark ally at night).
 Now imagine being alone on a different planet surrounded by strange creatures you’ve never seen before.
-Now combine them both together and imagine yourself in the deep, dark, and murky waters of the ocean.
-These ugly monstrosities really do exist and I have the top ten right here to prove it.
+Now combine them both together and imagine yourself in the deep, dark, murky waters of the ocean.
+These ugly monstrosities really do exist, and I have the top ten right here to prove it.

 Found mostly in southern waters, this short fish stays on the bottom as well.
 This one is creepy as well as ugly.
 It looks like a fish you caught, and then cut its head off to feed to the cat—it has no discernable body.
 Its big budging eyes and lack of body make it look like a swimming head, so like I said, creepy and ugly.